-Handling flight issues can be quite upsetting.
-However, the bright side is that the European Union has regulations to support travelers when things go wrong.
-If you’re taking a plane in the EU, it’s smart to know about these protections.
-They can be useful if your flight is disrupted.
+Dealing with flight issues can be quite upsetting.
+However, the good news is that the European Union has laws to help travelers when things go wrong.
+If you’re flying in the EU, it’s a good idea to know about these regulations.
+They can be useful if your flight gets messed up.

-Understanding your rights can make dealing with travel problems less stressful.
+Being aware of your options can make managing travel complications much easier.
 While it won’t speed up your journey, it can make you more relaxed when things go wrong.

 Passenger Rights under EU Regulation 261/2004